ellmau/ellmau/README.md

 ## 🔭 Professional activities
+My company, [Echo Intelligence Gmbh](https://www.echo-intelligence.at) offers consulting, project planning, and implementation of AI and IT solutions.

 My research interests include knowledge representation, logic programming, rule-based reasoning, multi-context reasoning, nonmonotonic reasoning, and (abstract) argumentation theory.

-Currently, I am co-organizing the Fifth International Workshop on Systems and Algorithms for Formal Argumentation ([SAFA 2024](http://safa2024.argumentationcompetition.org/)).
+I've been co-organizing the Fifth International Workshop on Systems and Algorithms for Formal Argumentation ([SAFA 2024](http://safa2024.argumentationcompetition.org/)).
 In the [InnoSale](https://www.innosale.eu/consortium/) project, I managed tasks to represent TU Dresden as the work package lead for implementation.

 On the practical side, I focus on [Rust](https://rust-lang.org) programming and maintaining a robust production system based on [NixOS](https://nixos.org) with flakes.
 Check out my projects: [adf-obdd](https://stefan.ellmauthaler.net/adf-obdd/), my [NixOS setup](https://github.com/ellmau/nixos), and my solutions to all [Advent of Code 2021](https://adventofcode.com/2021) puzzles on [GitHub](https://github.com/ellmau/adventofcode).